Styles and themes

-The second way to apply a style is to select the component or data visualization on the canvas, click Styles from the toolbar, and then click Apply Style.
+The second way to apply a style is to select the component or data visualization on the canvas, click Styles in the toolbar, and then click Apply Style.

 2.3.
 Styles for data visualizations

 Styles should be applied only to compatible data visualization types.
 For example:

 - Reports and scorecards include some specialized versions of charts that are not compatible with regular chart styles.
 Sparkline, Data Bar, and Horizontal Plot have their own preconfigured styles that include the typical absence of visible axes.
 These are kept separate from regular charts so that you can create themes that can apply separate styles to data bars and bar charts without turning one into the other.

 A theme is a collection of existing styles, which you can apply all at once to a view such as a dashboard or report.

 3.1.
 Create a theme

-To create a theme, click Create Theme on the toolbar.
+To create a theme, click Create Theme in the toolbar.